“We Will Become (AYA Anthem)” is a song that celebrates young adults’ spirit with cancer.

 When Carley was first diagnosed, she and Monica were at the end of their sophomore year in high school.

-As Monica watched one of her best friends go through such an extremely difficult time, she dealt with it the only way she knew how: by simply being there for Carley through the treatment, trying to make her laugh, and by expressing how she felt through music.
+As Monica watched one of her best friends go through such a challenging time, she dealt with it the only way she knew how: by merely being there for Carley through the treatment, trying to make her laugh, and by expressing how she felt through music.

-After having a personal connection with the effects of young adult cancer through Carley, Monica wanted to write a new song that would be more universal and would apply to any young adult suffering with cancer and their loved ones.
+After having a personal connection with the effects of young adult cancer through Carley, Monica wanted to write a new song that would be more universal and apply to any young adult suffering from cancer and their loved ones.

 Monica has asked for proceeds from the purchase of the song on iTunes be donated to the Fort Worth Adolescent and Young Adult Oncology Coalition, a non-profit partnership of cancer providers and centers in Fort Worth.

 We encourage other young adults to share what they are #fightingtobecome